 The Radiation Belt Storm Probes (RBSP) mission is being designed to help us understand the Sun's influence on Earth and Near-Earth space by studying the Earth's radiation belts on various scales of space and time.
 Each RBSP spacecraft will also be equipped with a Space Weather Beacon that will enable research to operations by transmitting key space weather measurement parameters to anyone willing to receive them.
 Strengthening the technical teamwork between the U.S. and our international partners permits activities and advancements that could not be achieved separately.
 RBSP Beacon data will be available for various uses including input to models, for validation, and for prototyping of real-time operational space weather modeling.

-International Conference on Radiation Belts and Space Weather New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea
+New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea